Larouex/IoTC-OPCUA-Server-Basic/README.md

 This repository is part of a training and project series for Azure IoT Central.

 ## Features
-This is a simple OPC/UA Server written in Python using the <b>opcua-asyncio</b> that is based on the popular <b>FreeOpcUa</b> project/library.
+This is a simple OPC/UA Server written in Python using theopcua-asyncio that is based on the popularFreeOpcUa project/library.

 [LINK: opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio)